Zilliqa/zilliqa-developer/Mining.md

 # Mining Guide

 ## General Information
-Welcome to Zilliqa testnet-v3, code-named _Maoshangwang_.
-We are inviting all miners to test out the process of joining as a public node on _Maoshangwang_ testnet.
+Welcome to Zilliqa testnet-v3, code-named _Maoshanwang_.
+We are inviting all miners to test out the process of joining as a public node on _Maoshanwang_ testnet.
 We hope this exercise will familiarise everyone with the workflow and also help to find out potential bugs before the mainnet launch by end January 2019.
-We also encourage all community developers to join the _Maoshangwang_ testnet in order to better understand the architecture of the Zilliqa network.
+We also encourage all community developers to join the _Maoshanwang_ testnet in order to better understand the architecture of the Zilliqa network.

 - [Minimum hardware requirements](#hardware-requirement)
 - [Steps for mining with docker](#steps-for-mining-with-docker-for-cpu-or-nvidia-gpus-only)
 - [Steps for mining natively without docker](#steps-for-mining-natively-without-docker)

 ### Testnet Difficulty
-The bootstrapped minimum difficulty level is set at `3` for the _Maoshangwang_ testnet.
+The bootstrapped minimum difficulty level is set at `3` for the _Maoshanwang_ testnet.
 This difficulty level is dynamic and adjusts according to number of nodes that are competing to join the Zilliqa network.

 >**NOTE:** Difficulty level is the log2(Difficulty).